By Emma Stewart, Co-Founder

 And right now, we’re working with five national retailers to investigate how job design could help them deliver career progression to senior level for flexible workers; critical for a sector in which the majority of the workforce is part time.
 Among the routes we are exploring are training managers in how to define and describe jobs based on outputs not inputs, and tackling decision makers about nurturing a mindset in which flexibility is approached as an opportunity, not a threat.

 In addition to specific projects such as these, we are also getting ready to take job design to the next level through the creation of the Timewise Innovation Unit.
 This specialist ‘think tank do tank’ will bring together and share the best thinking, innovative practice and learning on how to redesign work, in order to develop cross-cutting business-led solutions to reimagine the modern workplace.
-It will be run using a social consultancy model and developed in collaboration with a number of strategic partners; do get in touch with me if you’re interested in getting involved.
+It will be run using a social consultancy model and developed in collaboration with a number of strategic partners; do get in touch if you’re interested in getting involved.

 In the meantime, the Taylor Review has underlined the fact that flexible working is here to stay, one way or another.
 The challenge for employers is to ensure that the way it works in your organisation benefits your business and your employees alike – and clever, creative job design has to be part of that process.